Welcome Center

 It’s also a center for robust community programming:

-- A new community room allows us to host more workshops, book clubs and panel discussions that bring greater awareness and understanding to topics surrounding death, grief and remembrance.
+- Our community room allows us to host more workshops, book clubs and panel discussions that bring greater awareness and understanding to topics surrounding death, grief and remembrance.

 - The vision for the center’s new gallery space is to feature art and educational exhibits that spark thought and conversation about ritual, grief, cultural traditions and creativity in how we remember.